oskarsinger/hosinger/weekly_progress.md

     * I am reading the Foundations and Trends Bayesian RL tutorial, and it says that the regret of a Bayesian multi-armed bandit grows with the number of rounds, which is counter-intuitive to me.
 Did I just misread what they were saying, or do I misunderstand MABs?
     * Could you all take a look at the reading list PDF I sent to you and help me narrow it down a bit?
 I'd be happy to resend the list if the email got lost in your inboxes.
     * What perspective and approach are we taking on the population heterogeneity model?
 Matrix factorization?
 Bayesian topic model?
 Both?

+###<a name='25jan'>25 January 2016</a>

+####Previous Work
+* Read more of the Bayesian RL tutorial and marked up some pages with questions and comments, some general RL questions, some related to our project specifically.

+* Started reading Elad Hazan's online convex optimization book.
+I am just in the convex optimization review chapter, but there's some stuff that wasn't covered in 611, so I need it.
+I am going back to the Boyd book for details when necessary.

+* There's an active learning paper from Sanjoy Dasgupta that uses a heirarchical clustering of the data seen up to the current time step to select data points for oracle query.
+It's not exactly what we want to do, but it has some nice theoretical results, and it is related to the population heterogeneity idea.

+* I am checking out a paper from my old lab about a cool augmentation to structured objective functions that is a bit like variational inference and posterior regularization.
+It could be a nice way to integrate the population heterogeneity model into our optimization scheme.

+####Our Ideas
+* I had a conversation with Al about target tracking, and he gave a concrete example of tracking a car along a road.
+I am not sure if he intended it has a metaphor for tracking a mobile (i.e. non-stationary) parameterization of our model, but that's the idea that popped into my head.

+* If we do choose a matrix-factorization-style population model, could we apply Laura and Dejiao's GROUSE work?

+####Engineering
+* Gathered a couple more websites that maintain collections of data sets.
+One is a website of US gov. data sets.
+Its called 'data.gov'.
+The other is Kaggle's new (I think free) data set collection.

+####Questions
+* @Both:
+    * Questions about the Bayesian RL monograph if Eric and I don't cover them in our meeting on Friday.